Lynesth/F5LCB/README.md

 ##Allowed options :

-- **style**: (string) "top", "bottom" or "inner".
+- **position**: (string) "top", "bottom" or "inner".
 Refers to the position of the progress bar.
 Default is "top".
 - **timer**: (int).
 How long in milliseconds should the button be hold to trigger the callback.
 Default is 1000.
 - **progBarClass**: (string).
 Class that will be used for the progress bar to allowed you to customize it.
 Default is "prog-bar".
+- **resetOnMouseUp**: (boolean).
+Whether the bar should directly go back to 0 if not completed on mouse up.
+Default is true.
 - **callback**: (function).
 Function that will be called when the button is pressed long enough.
 If no callback is provided, it will simply act like a click on the button, and will use the href attribute.